mandango/mandango-docs/mandango/indexes.rst

 Indexes
 =======

-You can map the indexes also in the config classes, and synchronize them easily through the repositories.
+You can map the indexes also in the config classes, and ensure them easily through the repositories.

 Mapping